Continuous Casting Machine EquipmentAuthor : hani Time : 2018/04/09

-Continuous casting machines have evolved from the strictly vertical type of machine to curved machines in order to limit the installation height while still using high casting speeds.
-In recent years, continuous casting machine of more sophisticated mechanical design is being constructed.
+CCM has evolved from the strictly vertical type of machine to curved machines in order to limit the installation height while still using high casting speeds.
+In recent years, CCM of the more sophisticated mechanical design is being constructed.
 These machines apply several techniques for achieving higher casting speeds and higher outputs and are with progressive straightening or progressive bending over a liquid core.
-The main types of the continuous casting machines which are in operation these days are given below.
+The main types of continuous casting machines which are in operation these days are given below.

 - Simple vertical continuous casting machine with a straight mould and cutoff in the vertical position